JackAgren/drone_cones_project/low level design/frontend-design.md

   * Drone Owner ID
   * Drone Size Class
   * Amount Due
+* Given a specific drone ID:
+  * Request to modify amount due data point corresponding to the drone ID.
+  * Request to modify balance in finance database.
+  * Request to modify current month profit/deficit.
+  * Request to add new transaction corresponding to lease payment action.

-* Stock Status is *dervied* from whether or not amount due is or is not 0.
+* Payment status is *dervied* from whether or not amount due is or is not 0.

 ### Financial Records